Church of the East: Background

 The Church of the East organized itself initially in the year 410 as the national church of the Sasanian Empire through the Council of Seleucia-Ctesiphon.
 In 424, it declared itself independent of the state church of the Roman Empire, which it calls the 'Church of the West'.
 The Church of the East was headed by the Catholicos-Patriarch of the East seated originally in Seleucia-Ctesiphon, continuing a line that, according to its tradition, stretched back to Thomas the Apostle in the first century.
 Its liturgical rite is the East Syrian rite that employs the Liturgy of Addai and Mari.

 The Church of the East, which was part of the Great Church, shared communion with those in the Roman Empire until the Council of Ephesus condemned Nestorius in 431.
-The Church of the East refused to condemn Nestorius and was therefore inaccurately called the "Nestorian Church" by those of the Roman Imperial church.
+The Church of the East refused to condemn Nestorius and was therefore called the "Nestorian Church" by those of the Roman church.
 More recently, the "Nestorian" appellation has been called "a lamentable misnomer", and theologically incorrect by scholars.

-The Church of the East's declaration in 424 of the independence of its head, the Patriarch of the East, preceded by seven years the 431 Council of Ephesus, which condemned Nestorius and declared that Mary, mother of Jesus, can be described as Theotokos "Mother of God."
+The Church of the East's declaration in 424 of the independence of its head, the Patriarch of the East, preceded by seven years the 431 Council of Ephesus, which condemned Nestorius and declared that Mary, mother of Jesus, can be described as Theotokos, literally " God-bearer," a title Nestorius approved, but also "Mother of God," a title to which Nestorius objected as going too far.
 Two of the generally accepted ecumenical councils were held earlier: the First Council of Nicaea, in which an Assyrian bishop took part, in 325, and the First Council of Constantinople in 381.
 The Church of the East accepted the teaching of these two councils but ignored the 431 Council and those that followed, seeing them as concerning only the patriarchates of the Roman Empire (Rome, Constantinople, Alexandria, Antioch, Jerusalem), all of which were for it "Western Christianity."

 Theologically, the Church of the East adopted the dyophysite doctrine of Theodore of Mopsuestia that emphasised the "distinctiveness" of the divine and the human natures of Jesus; this doctrine was misleadingly labelled as 'Nestorian' by its theological opponents.